 If what we pray for is according to God’s will, that is it lines up with scriptural protocol, then God hears us immediately.
 His answer is yes and amen.
 However, heaven must release the answer to us by going through the dark realm of the demonic world.
 The evil powers of darkness who rule over this present world system will put up a fight to try to get the answer to our prayer aborted.

 The demonic realm will hinder, try to get us weary, plague our mind with all kinds of demonic assaults, get us to lose heart, lose faith or outright fall away.

 What the demonic realm can not do however, is stop the answer to our prayer from coming in the right season.
 God knows what he is doing.
 He is always a step ahead of old slew foot.
 Not only are we going to get our answer if we keep on praying but we are going to get a greater increase of faith.

-Many times, people ask for more faith to believe but what they don’t realize is that in order to have more faith we will need to go through more battles!
+Many times people ask for more faith to believe but what they don’t realize is that in order to have more faith, we will need to go through more battles!
 Every time we preserve in prayer our faith in the Lord grows!
 We get better equipped for the next battle.
 Which will come, heads up on that one!
 The good news is that with our newly acquired faith muscles we will be able to handle that next battle!

 Prayer requires perseverance.
-That is persisting in a difficulty.
+That means persisting in a difficulty.
 Prayer requires supplication.
 That is entreating the Lord with humility.
 Prayer also requires watching.
 That means watching in the spirit to see what God tells us to do.

 Many times, there is a work to do to get our prayer answered.
 A direction from the Lord, a strategy, an act of kindness, humbling oneself in a situation or spiritual warfare.